fbartusch/snakemake_tutorial/README.md

-# Snakemake tutorial workflow with SCI-F
+# Snakemake tutorial workflow with SCIF

-This repository implements the SnakeMake [tutorial workflow](http://snakemake.readthedocs.io/en/latest/tutorial/basics.html#) and uses the Scientific Filesystem (SCI-F) to provide a reproducible research environment.
+This repository implements the SnakeMake [tutorial workflow](http://snakemake.readthedocs.io/en/latest/tutorial/basics.html#) and uses the Scientific Filesystem (SCIF) to provide a reproducible research environment.
 Just clone this repository and you can start to try out things.
 You can build s Singularity and/or Docker container to run the workflow.

 ## Singularity

 ### Build container

 ```
-sudo singularity build snakemake Singularity
+sudo singularity build snakemake.simg Singularity
 ```

 or use the Makefile, if you have `build-essential` installed: